 Decomposition (or factorization) of a matrix is the process of representing this matrix as a product of two or more matrices that have various special properties.
 The idea is that various matrix operations become simpler thanks to the special properties of constituent matrices.
-There are lots of different types of matrix decompositions; among the most popular types there is the QR decomposition, which is the topic of this page, and the LU decomposition, which you can read about here.
+There are lots of different types of matrix decompositions; among the most popular types there is the QR decomposition, which is the topic of this page, and the LU decomposition, for which we've prepared dedicated tool.

 In the QR decomposition, we factor a real square matrix

 n x n into the product of two matrices:

 A = QR

 n x northogonal matrix (i.e., a matrix whose columns form an orthonormal basis for Rⁿ; in other words, these columns are orthogonal vectors of unit length); and

 n x nupper triangular matrix (i.e., all the elements below the diagonal are zero).

 The QR decomposition can be extended to rectangular matrices of size